volkamerlab/volkamerlab_org/content/projects/ecft-vs-pipeline.md

 <!--more-->

 Energy coupling factor transporter (ECF-T) is a novel, promising antimicrobial target which mediates micronutrient transport into the cell.
 Therefore this protein is a promising drug target.
-However, absence of ligands with a co-crystallized protein  with ligand and its cryptic binding pocket make it a challenging target.
+Absence of ligands with a co-crystallized protein  with ligand and its cryptic binding pocket make it a challenging target.
+However, previous computational work at the Helmholtz-Institute for Pharmaceutical Research Saarland (HIPS) revealed an opening pocket in ECF-T for pantothenate.

-Previous computational work at the Helmholtz-Institute for Pharmaceutical Research Saarland (HIPS) revealed an opening pocket in ECF-T for pantothenate.
 To virtually screen a large in-house data of HIPS, we develop a structure-based, data-driven pipeline.
 In this approach we identify an efficient docking pipeline to our target to propose promising novel antibacterial agents, which can be tested further.